 Data Science Task Force

-The task force’s plan will build on the excellent work of the Society’s relevant Sections and Special Interest Groups, including the Data Science section, the Computational Statistics and Machine Learning section and the Women in Data Science and Statistics special interest group, and includes representatives from these groups.
+The task force builds on the excellent work of the Society’s relevant Sections and Special Interest Groups, including the Data Science and AI section, the Computational Statistics and Machine Learning section, the Data Ethics and Governance section and the Women in Data Science and Statistics special interest group.
+It includes representatives from these groups.

 The task force’s membership is: